Restricted Party Screening

 Context: The Legacy Application & Its Pain Points

-Batch files manually uploaded by users (via email or slow internal tools)
+Batch files manually uploaded or adhoc screening by users (via email or slow internal tools)

-Screening was “overnight or batched”—users waited up to 10–15 minutes or longer each day for initial results
+Screening was overnight, batched or adhoc—users waited up to 10–15 minutes or longer each day for initial results

 Match results were not intuitive and it was difficult to understand the correct course of action